Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 *She dreams of being hated.*

 *She’s in a warehouse, or something.
 An industrial, cold building full of little rooms, delineated by cheap, dirty, coarse chipboard walls.
-Each room has, little tables, little whiteboards, little chairs...and somebody she cares about, waiting to finally confess their hatred.*
+Each room has, little tables, little whiteboards, little chairs... and somebody she cares about, waiting to finally confess their hatred.*

 *It’s not an angry or shouty kind of hatred, but it’s relentless.
 All her friends, her family, her loved ones, line up to calmly, sadly and unflinchingly tell her how disappointed they are, how much they dislike her.
 She knows it’s a dream, but she’s powerless to stop the catalogue of criticism mercilessly playing out behind her eyes.*